bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 Use seleniumRobot-example project as a base to develop your own test application [https://github.com/bhecquet/seleniumRobot-example](https://github.com/bhecquet/seleniumRobot-example)

+- for the remainder, we use a unique name for that new application `appName`
+- in pom.xml
+	- remove all unnecessary plugins & configurations (see file comments)
+	- change artifactId, groupId and version according to your organization
+- change test package according to your organization.
+Last part of the package MUST BE `appName`
+- change folder name under `data` to `appName`
+- in `data/appName/testng/test_qwant.xml`, change value for `cucumberPackage` parameter according to the updated package name

 #### Requirements are ####

 - Test data are in `data/<app_name>/`